r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **Google AMP SEO** - Accelerated Mobile Pages need to be prepared for search engines.
 What better way to do that than letting Rank Math SEO use your regular SEO details and optimizing AMPs based on that data?

-* **bbPress SEO** - User-generated content in bbPress is properly optimized with Rank Math handling all the important SEO aspects.
+* **bbPress SEO** - User-generated content in bbPress is properly optimized with Rank Math SEO handling all the important SEO aspects.
 Q&A Schema is added to bbPress topics along with other essential meta tags.

-* **BuddyPress SEO** - As with bbPress, SEO for BuddyPress content is done automatically done using Rank Math.
+* **BuddyPress SEO** - As with bbPress, SEO for BuddyPress content is done automatically done using Rank Math SEO.
 You get all the options you need to get higher rankings with your user-generated content.

 * **Quick Edit SEO Details** - Go through a lot of posts/pages quickly by ensuring they are optimized for search engines.
 Quickly edit multiple SEO fields at once using Rank Math SEO.